Aliases for CEACAM1 Gene

 GeneCards Summary for CEACAM1 Gene

-CEACAM1 (Carcinoembryonic Antigen-Related Cell Adhesion Molecule 1 (Biliary Glycoprotein)) is a Protein Coding gene.
-Diseases associated with CEACAM1 include gonorrhea and adenomatoid tumor.
-Among its related pathways are Adhesion and EGFR1 Signaling Pathway.
-An important paralog of this gene is CEACAM8.
+CEACAM1 (CEA Cell Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with CEACAM1 include Acute Gonococcal Endometritis and Adenomatoid Tumor.
+Among its related pathways are Degradation of the extracellular matrix and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
+An important paralog of this gene is CEACAM6.

 UniProtKB/Swiss-Prot Summary for CEACAM1 Gene